stal-ix/stal-ix.github.io/KERNEL.md

 # Kernel

-> Prereq:<br>
+> Prerequisites:<br>
 > [FS.md](FS.md)<br>
 > [IX.md](IX.md)<br>

 **_Disclaimer:_**<br>
 *This guide is not for the faint of heart!
-It assumes that you have an idea of what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*
+It assumes that you have some idea of ​​what a statically linked kernel is, and how to build one for your hardware in a source-based distribution.*

+*This page was last updated on January 22, 2024 (as of May 19, 2025) and may not be up to date (e.g., pkgs/bin/kernel/kernels.json was removed on [January 27, 2024](https://github.com/stal-ix/ix/commit/e167fc600108b4874887e708a09b229765445206)).*

-Also you can use any suitable kernel for your hardware, with:
+Also you can use any suitable kernel for your hardware that:

-* MGLRU enabled
+* has MGLRU enabled
-* transparent huge pages enabled
+* has transparent huge pages enabled
-* cgroupsv2
+* has cgroupsv2
-* all usual pseudo fs, like proc, debugfs, sysfs, devptsfs, tmpfs
+* has all the usual pseudo filesystems like proc, debugfs, sysfs, devptsfs, tmpfs
-* zram
+* has zram
-* statically linked
+* is statically linked
-* and with built in firmware
+* and has firmware built-in

 ---

-This guide implies ix package manager in your PATH:
+This guide assumes that the IX package manager is in your PATH:

 ```shell
 ix# export PATH=/mnt/ix/home/ix/ix:${PATH}   # assumes we are in stal/IX installer, before reboot